calvinwang9/Sports-betting-odds/README.md

 ## Turnover
-The program helps find a risk-free profit in turning over a high percentage of bonus bets into real cash.
+The program achieves a risk-free profit in turning over a high percentage of bonus bets into real cash.

 Using an api to grab the best odds from various Australian bookmakers (the-odds-api.com), I calculated the highest turnover percentage achievable with the different odds across bookmakers for each upcoming game, as well as how much cash to bet on one side given a bonus bet on the other.